supercoder-dev/Personal-Assistant/doc/modulesAPIs.md

         "timestamp": "2016-01-21 21:21:21"
     }

-Content of the fields *"data"* and *"config"* is specified in details seprately for each module.
-Each field can be empty if no *"data"* or *"config"* is sent.
+Content of the fields `data` and `config` is specified in details seprately for each module.
+Each field can be empty if no `data` or `config` is sent.

 ### Standard reply: module &rarr; kernel ###
     {